-Here are some famous festivals in Mexico City for music fans, filmophiles, art lovers.
+Here are some famous festivals in Mexico City for music fans, film buff and art lovers.

 Festival del Centro Histórico

-Festival del Centro Histórico is an enthralling yearly feast of dance, opera, gastronomy, visual arts and more.
+It is an enthralling yearly feast of dance, opera, gastronomy, visual arts and much more.
 Cherished for over 32 years, the festival is considered as one of Latin America’s most important intercultural festivals.
-Some of the guests in the past have been Patti Smith, José Saramago and the Sydney Dance Company.
+Some of the famous personalities who attended this festival in the past are Patti Smith, José Saramago.

 Ambulante Film Festival